 - The free trial still requires credit card submission

-- Extra costs – final assignment, diploma
+- Extra costs – toolkit, a final assignment, diplomas

 - Information only.
 No tools to apply what you’ve learned.

 I believe anytime you can better yourself with online education, it’s a good thing.
 The only problem is finding a platform you can trust.